 - (1) Provide a legend sufficient to convey the meaning of all lines, symbols, and abbreviations.
-Proposed information shall be shown differently from existing information. - (2) Show graphic scale and properly oriented north arrow. - (3) Property and right-of-way lines including dimensions and right-of-way widths, as well as interior lot numbers and dimensions. - (4) Existing and proposed public and private easements for utility, drainage, or other purposes. - (5) Existing and proposed improvements and features for the site and adjacent to the property including pavements, curb and gutter, sidewalks, and approximate location and size of future buildings. - (6) Benchmarks used for the site.
+Proposed information shall be shown differently from existing information. - (2) Show graphic scale and properly oriented north arrow. - (3) Property and right-of-way lines including dimensions and right-of-way widths, as well as interior lot numbers and dimensions. - (4) Existing and proposed public and private easements for utility, drainage, or other purposes. - (5) Existing and proposed improvements and features for the site and adjacent to the property including pavements, curb and gutter, sidewalks, and approximate location and size of future buildings.

+- (6) Benchmarks used for the site.
 All elevations on the plans shall correspond to the NAVD88 datum. - (7) Existing topography, vegetative cover, natural and engineered drainage systems, roads, and surface waters.
 Lakes, streams, wetlands, channels, ditches, and other watercourses on and immediately adjacent to the site shall be shown.
-Any identified 100-year flood plains, flood fringes, and floodways shall also be shown. - (8) Location and width of all existing and proposed protective areas required by § 325-22.C.(4).
+Any identified 100-year flood plains, flood fringes, and floodways shall also be shown. - Location and width of all existing and proposed protective areas required by § 325-22.C.(4).
 When protective areas are shown on the plan, provide a note explaining the definition, purpose and requirements of protective areas. - (9) Proposed finished ground elevations of buildings. - (10) Proposed contours and grades at lot corners, grade breaks, swales, berms, around the foundation of proposed structures and anywhere around the structure that the grade changes (e.g. fully or partially exposed foundation walls).
 Proposed contours and grades shall match the approved grades at all adjacent sites with master grading plan or site plan approvals.
-Provide details of swales or berms as necessary. - (11) The allowed impervious area for each lot.
-All areas shall correspond to the peak discharge calculations. - (12) Location and elevation of suspected or documented shallow bedrock, shallow groundwater, and direct conduits to groundwater and the results of all on-site soil profile elevations.
+Provide details of swales or berms as necessary. - (11) Emergency overland flow paths from street low points and depressions. - (12) The location of areas, that are outside of the right-of-way, and that are subject to flooding during the 100-year design storm due to storm sewer capacity and/or tailwater conditions.
+Provide the 100-year flood elevation at each location. - (13) The allowed impervious area for each lot.
+All areas shall correspond to the peak discharge calculations. - (14) Location and elevation of suspected or documented shallow bedrock, shallow groundwater, and direct conduits to groundwater and the results of all on-site soil profile elevations.
 Show all BMPs, proposed basement elevations, and setbacks used to reduce basement wetness due to groundwater seepage, surface water runoff, or a combination of both.
-Show all BMPs used to protect direct conduits to groundwater. - (13) Location and contours of all BMPs installed to meet the requirements of § 325-22.
+Show all BMPs used to protect direct conduits to groundwater. - (15) Location and contours of all BMPs installed to meet the requirements of § 325-22.